 Dr. Sinha: I’m working on the Nepali language particularly spoken in Sikkim and Darjeeling.
 I’ve come up with some articles and conference presentations, but I am yet to come out in a major way.
 Currently, I am also writing one such major article on Darjeelinge Nepali (spoken in Darjeeling-Sikkim and Dooars)Also I am planning to write on the endangered languages of Darjeeling and Sikkim with my colleagues from the Centre

 TheDC: Any words for youngsters who may want to follow on your footsteps?

 Dr. Sinha: I would advise them to be hardworking, have lots of patience, be passionate about their vocation, be dedicated to it, and be responsible towards the greater community.

 Dr. Sinha also credits his supervisor Ayesha Kidwai (JNU).
-Others who are instrumental for him are Tanmoy Bhattarcharya (University of Delhi), Gaurav Mathur (Gallaudet University), Roland Pfau (University of Amsterdam), Anvita Abbi (JNU), his father, Dr. Gokul Sinha and his family members. .
+Others who are instrumental for him are Tanmoy Bhattacharya (University of Delhi), Gaurav Mathur (Gallaudet University), Roland Pfau (University of Amsterdam), Anvita Abbi (JNU), his father, Dr. Gokul Sinha and his family members.

 TheDC team congratulates him on his book and wishes him all the best in his future endeavours.

 Special Correspondent: Shruti Bridgette Chettri